Customs and Values

 While France has significant problems with rain during vintage and a relatively narrow range of growing conditions, Australia has ideal and diverse environments for growing grapes.
 These include the Hunter Valley, Barossa Valley, the Coonawarra, Tamar valley, Margaret River.

-Even though the Australia's wine is superior to the French, marketing problems have sometimes prevented this superiority being recognised.
+Even though the average Australia's wine is superior to the French, marketing problems have sometimes prevented this superiority being recognised.
 One of the marketing problems has been with labelling.
 As recently as the 1990s, Australian Shiraz was sold under the label Hermitage in order to associate it with the region in France.
-Likewise, Hunter Semillon, sold under the label of Rhine Riesling in order to associate it with German whites.
+Likewise, Hunter Semillon was sold under the label of Rhine Riesling in order to associate it with German whites.
 By labelling Australian wines after European regions, the Australians were elevating the European regions as the benchmark to emulate.
 By implication, the Australian wine was ranked by how closely it matched the European wines.
-It could never be superior, it could only be similar.
+It could never be superior, it could only be "almost as good."

 In the early 90s, the European Union forced the Australian industry to stop trading off European names.
 Although some Australian winemakers were against the change, in hindsight it was the best thing that could have happened to the industry.
 Once the change was made, Australians started refining their winemaking culture.
 Not only did this lead to an increase in quality, it also allowed Australians to build reputations of their own.